sandy road

 All I can see is a sandy road leading up a hill and a the side of the road there is a signing promising 13 km of the same

-Although the final push into Birdsville was only going to be a half day, it seemed to last forever.
+Although the final push into Birdsville was only going to be half a day, it seemed to last forever.
 Some of the vistas were so green, I could have been in the tropics!

 the sandy road bears right around a bend. other than that, I'm surroundeed by barren landscape